hashicorp-education/consul-vm-sandbox/SERVICE_DISCOVERY.md

 ## Change configuration for a service

-Using the configuration files it is possible to change the service definitions.
+You can use the configuration files to change the service definitions.

-As example you can change the tags for the `hashicups-frontend` service.
+For example, you can change the tags for the `hashicups-frontend` service.

-First login to the `hashicups-frontend-0` node.
+First, login to the `hashicups-frontend-0` node.

 ```
 ssh -i certs/id_rsa hashicups-frontend-0
 ```

-Then edit the `svc-hashicups-frontend.hcl` file in the `/etc/consul.d` directory.
+Then, edit the `svc-hashicups-frontend.hcl` file in the `/etc/consul.d` directory.

 ```
 vim /etc/consul.d/svc-hashicups-frontend.hcl